prodesigner21/deborahamira/README.md

 ## Authors

-This website was created by [Your Name], a web developer and designer with experience in creating portfolio websites for clients.
+This website was created by Peter AJOSE, a web developer and designer with experience in creating portfolio websites for clients.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgments

-Thanks to [Your mentor/professor/colleagues], [Your friends/family], and [Any other resources you used or people who helped you] for their support and feedback during the creation of this project.
+Thanks to Deborah and Victor for their support and feedback during the creation of this project.